Enhancing Diversified Secondaries with a Complementary Allocation to

 September 8, 2025 | 8 min read

-After a record-breaking 2024 in the secondary market where transaction volume reached $160 billion, 2025 is on track for another unparalleled year with H1 2025 volumes already topping $102 billion.1 GP-led transaction volume, including GP-led single-asset continuation vehicles (SACVs), also scaled to new highs, providing general partners (GPs) and limited partners (LPs) with highly flexible liquidity and portfolio management solutions that are helping navigate a more complex investing and return backdrop.
+After a record-breaking 2024 in the secondary market where transaction volume reached $160 billion, 2025 is on track to be even higher with H1 2025 volumes already topping $102 billion.1 GP-led transaction volume, including GP-led single-asset continuation vehicles (SACVs), also scaled to new highs, providing general partners (GPs) and limited partners (LPs) with highly flexible liquidity and portfolio management solutions that are helping navigate a more complex investing and return backdrop.

 As investors increasingly look for ways to optimize portfolio construction across parts of the secondary market, we explore how a potential strategic allocation of 10-20% to a SACV-oriented fund, coupled with a core allocation to a diversified secondary program, may offer a compelling opportunity to enhance returns, manage risk, and create value.